Year 10

 Home and School Contact

 Every pupil is issued with a school planner at the start of the academic year which becomes their responsibility.
 This is an excellent resource for pupils to keep themselves organised.
+On their first day, their form tutor will have issued them with their lesson timetable and this needs to be stuck into the planner in the timetable section.
 It also is a useful vehicle for maintaining close contact between home and school.
 Teachers may use the planner to communicate with you and you are of course welcome to do the same.
-Please ensure you check your son’s planner EVERY DAY and that you sign your son’s planner every week.
-All members of staff can of course be contacted on the main school number.
+Please ensure you check your son’s planner regularly and that you sign your son’s planner once every week prior to the Pastoral Monitoring day.
+All members of staff can of course be contacted on the main school number or via e-mail info@hurstmere.org.uk .

 Work Experience

-Students should be looking for a work experience placement to complete during the last two weeks of Year 10.
-All students must provide their own work experience placement and the relevant paperwork needs to be completed and handed into Mrs. Bayar.
+Students should be looking for a work experience placement to complete from 20th May 2024 – 24th May 2024.
+All students must provide their own work experience placement and the relevant paperwork needs to be completed and handed into Mrs Watson (school office).
 Your son can complete his work experience in more than one facility but paperwork for both locations will need to be submitted.
-As we are not the only school in the local borough who complete work experience at this time of year, places are limited and can be very competitive; we advise students to seek and confirm their placement as early as possible.
+As we are not the only school in the local borough who complete work experience, places are limited and can be very competitive; we advise students to seek and confirm their placement as early as possible.
+The deadline for completed paperwork for all year 10 pupils will be 31st January 2024.

 Raising Standards Lead Year 10